jamesrcutmore/Quiz-game1/README.md

 Uers Stories
 General User Goals

-As a Quiz lover, I want to find interesting subjects, so that it broadens my knowledge.
+As a Quiz fan, I want to find interesting subjects, so that it broadens my knowledge.

 As a Quiz buff, I want to find a quiz, so that I can test my knowledge level about different subjects.